 Select the production location.
 You can select any location that is defined as a Shop floor.

-- The Location field will be pre-filled with the Shop floor location connected by the Logistics Path to the Retail location if the Production Order is initiated by a Sales Order.
+- The location field will be pre-filled with the Shop floor location connected by the Logistics Path to the Demand location if the production order is initiated by a sales order.

 A mandatory drop-down field with search ability for product SKU input.
-All finished goods which have a Production BOM are listed.
-If the order is built from a Sales Order or Smart Reordering reorder suggestion, the field is pre-filled with the finished good to be produced SKU.
+All finished goods that have a production BOM are listed.
+If the order is built from a sales order or smart reordering reorder suggestion, the field is pre-filled with the finished good to be produced SKU.

 A mandatory drop-down field with search ability for finished good name input.
-All finished goods which have a Production BOM are listed.
-If the order is built from a Sales Order or Smart Reordering reorder suggestion, the field is pre-filled with the finished good to be produced name.
-The name is autofilled when the SKU is selected.
+All finished goods that have a production BOM are listed.
+If the order is built from a sales order or smart reordering reorder suggestion, the field is pre-filled with the finished good to be produced name.
+The name is auto-filled when the SKU is selected.